TimePassing

 "Everything was different after that."

-I'm sure that we all have our stories of catastrophes narrowly averted by what in the moment appeared to have been a serious setback of fortunes.
-My own careers have been deeply influenced by initially misleading experience, my signature one being the performance that convinced me to get out of the music business.
-My agent had booked me to open the show for a sado-maschistic Scottish rock and roll band, a real head-banging group.
-I, what my agent referred to as a "single acoustical artist," was a folk singer, performing exclusively my own compositions, for the most part quiet and peaceful tunes with nary a head-banger among them.
+My careers have been deeply influenced by initially misleading experience, my signature one being the performance that convinced me to leave the music business.
+My agent had booked me to open the show for a genuine head-banging group, a sado-masochistic Scottish rock and roll band.
+My agent referred to me as a “single acoustical artist,” a folk singer, performing exclusively my compositions, mostly quiet and peaceful tunes with nary a head-banger among them.

 And so it was.
 I felt grateful that they threw nothing but epithets, but they threw those with vehemence.
-I practiced a Zen-like discernment, putting the old adage that 'words can never hurt me' to excellent practice, but those words wounded.
+I practiced a Zen-like detachment, putting the adage that 'words can never hurt me' to excellent practice, but those words still wounded.
 I performed as well as I'd ever performed anywhere, a massive sound system amplifying my rather plaintive voice into a genuine force of its own, but I could not pacify with peace that audience who had come to witness blood.
-I finished my set to the evident relief of everyone involved.
+Finally, I finished my set to the evident relief of everyone involved.
 I moved backstage and began packing up my guitars.
 I did not stay until the end of the band's performance.

 ©2023 by David A. Schmaltz - all rights reserved